FEASIBILITY OF A NURSING INTERVENTION TO REDUCE PAIN, FATIGUE, AND DEPRESSION IN PANCREATIC CANCER PATIENTS AND THEIR CAREGIVERS

 The purpose of this research study is to see if an online nursing intervention can reduce overall suffering for pancreatic cancer patients and their caregivers.
 We want to assess the practicality and acceptability of an online cognitive behavioral therapy (iCBT) led by cancer nurses along with education and coaching for patient-caregiver pairs who may be feeling depressive symptoms.
 We will look at changes in feelings of pain, fatigue, depression, and overall quality of life over time.
 We will also test the practicality and acceptability of using a smartphone application called chemowave to track symptoms over time.
 This study is being funded by the Hirshberg Foundation for Pancreatic Cancer Research.

 What will happen if I participate?

-Complete questionnaires that ask you about your mood, symptoms, medication management, sleep, social support, quality of life, and satisfaction with care.
+Complete questionnaires that ask you about your mood, symptoms, medication management, sleep, social support and quality of life.
 This will take about 10-15 minutes to complete.